Wassaf001/CogniBrowse/README.md

 ## Features

-- **AI Assistance**: Utilize AI to provide intelligent recommendations, text summarization, and more.
+- **AI Assistance**: Utilize AI to search queries directly in a new activity.
 - **Fast and Secure**: A high-performance web browser with advanced security features.
 - **Customization**: Tailor the browser's appearance and functionality to suit your needs.
 - **Cross-Platform**: Available for Android smartphones and tablets.